Back to Glossary

 Merchant Account

-A merchant account is a specialized type of account established between a business and an acquirer that enables the business to accept credit and debit card payments.
-It is not a traditional business bank account rather, it functions as a clearing account where funds from card transactions are temporarily held before being settled to the merchant’s regular bank account.
+A merchant account is a specialized clearing account established between a business and an acquirer that enables the business to accept card payments.
+Unlike a traditional business bank account, it temporarily holds funds from card transactions before settlement to the merchant's operating account (typically within one to three business days).

 When a customer makes a card payment: